fsprojects/FSharp.AWS.DynamoDB/README.md

 let table = TableContext<WorkItemInfo>(client, tableName = "workItems", metricsCollector = processMetrics)
 ```

-If `metricsCollector` is supplied, the requests will include `ReturnConsumedCapacity = ReturnConsumedCapacity.INDEX`
+If `metricsCollector` is supplied, the requests will set `ReturnConsumedCapacity` to `ReturnConsumedCapacity.INDEX`
 and the `RequestMetrics` parameter will contain a list of `ConsumedCapacity` objects returned from the DynamoDB operations.

 ### Building & Running Tests